What is it?

 The origin of coworking

 On the one hand, coworking was born out of a very simple need.
 Indeed, many self-employed entrepreneurs have faced the same problem: isolation.
-Although, entrepreneurship offers a high degree of independence and autonomy, social contacts and exchanges are important aspects for the well-being of a large number of workers.
+Although entrepreneurship offers a high degree of independence and autonomy, social contacts and exchanges are important aspects of the well-being of a large number of workers.
 Coworking is, therefore, the perfect compromise between the need for freedom and the need for socialization.

 On the other hand, coworking also has its origins in the digital world.
 New information and communication technologies have revolutionized the organization of work within companies.
 Workers’ expectations have also changed and a growing number of them want more flexibility and mobility.
 The coworking concept is, therefore, perfectly anchored in this dynamic by challenging hierarchy theories and offering the possibility to work in networks and in a flexible way.